Evidence & safety

 Section 2

-For "Why AI-supported focus suggestions should be explained with careful limits", the reader is usually trying to reduce uncertainty.
-During an iPhone reminder flow where the app should reduce decision fatigue, "Why AI-supported focus suggestions should be explained with careful limits" has one practical test: whether anything changes in behavior.
-A useful answer for "Why AI-supported focus suggestions should be explained with careful limits" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "Why AI-supported focus suggestions should be explained with careful limits": set one cue that already exists in the day.
+For "Careful limit: AI supported focus suggestions", the reader is usually trying to reduce uncertainty.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Careful limit: AI supported focus suggestions" has one practical test: whether anything changes in behavior.
+A useful answer for "Careful limit: AI supported focus suggestions" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Careful limit: AI supported focus suggestions": set one cue that already exists in the day.
+Then ask whether beginner-friendly routine framing would reduce friction for "Careful limit: AI supported focus suggestions".

 Section 3